cldf/cldfviz/README.md

 A rather traditional visualization of linguistic data is the practice of interspersing bits of data in descriptive texts, most obviously perhaps as examples formatted as **I**nterlinear **G**lossed **T**ext.
+Other examples of data in text include forms, either in running text or in a table.

 To support this use case, the `cldfviz.text` command can fill data from a CLDF dataset into a markdown document, where references to CLDF data objects (rows of tables or complete tables) are marked using the